rubik/rubik.github.io/content/post/ab-testing-formulas.md

 variables have finite mean and variance (as these are assumptions of the Central Limit Theorem) $\mu_1, \mu_2$ and $\sigma_1^2, \sigma_2^2$.
-If they represent order values, these assumptions are satisfied in most cases since such distribution should have limited support (that is, the order values belong to a bounded interval $[0, v]$ for some $v > 0$).
+If they represent order values, these assumptions are satisfied in most cases since such distribution should have compact support (that is, the order values belong to a bounded interval $[0, v]$ for some $v > 0$).

 Therefore, if $X_i, i = 1, \ldots, n$ and $Y_j, j = 1, \ldots, m$ (with $m =